arez/arez/README.md

 * Action methods need to have type parameters copied

-* Enhance the code processor so that downstream products (i.e. ArezReact) can reuse the same code used for generating observable state, actions etc.

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.